Breword/tmux/Contributing.md

 - A command in copy mode to toggle the selection.

-- new-window, respawn-window, split-window and so on have -e to add environment variables - new-session should have this too.

 - It would be nice to have some more preset layouts.

 - In emacs cursor movement cancels incremental search, tmux should work the